prof-groff/tezio/docs/pages/baker.md

 # Tezio Public Baker

 Help support the Tezio project by delegating to the Tezio public baker.
-Rewards will be distributed with a six cycle delay.
-For example, delegations at the beginning of cycle 511 determine baking rights for cycle 516 with rewards from cycle 516 paid out during cycle 517.
+Rewards will be distributed with a seven cycle delay.
+For example, delegations during cycle 510 determine baking rights at the beginning of cycle 511 for cycle 517 with rewards from cycle 517 paid out during cycle 518.

 <strong>ADDRESS:</strong> tz1gVC3dVsJWk6jiZSeQnGj2QAJWS84pA8VE <br>
 <strong>DOMAIN:</strong> tezio.tez <br>